 Clinical Ph.D./M.L.S. applicants must apply to the College of Law for the M.L.S. degree after admission to the Clinical Program.

 Clinical Ph.D./M.L.S. students should expect an extra year duration for their graduate training compared to other graduate students.
-Their law coursework will be completed in the second year of graduate school although their involvement in psycholegal research and practicum training extends throughout their Ph.D. program of studies.
+Their law coursework will be completed in the third year of graduate school although their involvement in psycholegal research and practicum training extends throughout their Ph.D. program of studies.